If you have dealt with nausea or vomiting after a run, you’re not alone.

 Different runners react differently to sports drinks and gels, and some products may make some people ill.
 You’ll need to experiment to see what works for you.
 And once you find it, don’t deviate, especially on race day.

-Although runners often skip the cool down, you really need to do it to give your body a chance to recover from the workout.
-It helps slow down your heart rate and get your body ready for your normal daily activities.
+Too many runners skip the cool down.
+Don’t be that runner.
+You really need to cool down to give your body a chance to recover from the workout.
+It helps slow your heart rate down and get your body ready for your normal daily activities.

 Stopping immediately after a hard run or race can make you dizzy and lightheaded, leading to nausea.
 Instead of sitting down (no matter how much you want to do it), make sure that you move around.
 Your body will thank you.

-Even 5-10 minutes of a light jog or a walk will be plenty of time for a cool down and will help prevent the urge to vomit and/or feel nauseated after a run.
+Even 5-10 minutes of a light jog or a walk will be plenty of time for a cool down.
+If you’re suffering nausea after your run, this might settle your stomach.
 If you’ve been dealing with nausea and haven’t been doing a cool down, that’s probably the cause.

 Weather is Too Hot

-When it’s really hot outside, you’re a greater candidate for dehydration, and, as a result, have a higher likelihood to feel nauseated.
+When it’s really hot outside, you’re a greater candidate for dehydration.
+As a result, you have a higher likelihood to feel nauseated.

-However, it could always be that you were working out at a more challenging pace than your body was ready for so you got nauseated.
+However, it could also be that you were working out at a more challenging pace than your body was ready for.
+Pushing extremely hard can lead to nausea.
 If you haven’t dealt with nausea before but then did after running with your fast friend, you probably worked yourself too hard.

 What Should I Do When I Feel Ill?

-Depending on when you feel nauseated will determine what you need to do in order to respond.
+When you feel nauseated will determine what you need to do in response.

-First, you’ll want to get some water to sip.
-You don’t want to chug it because that could make you choke or make you feel even more nauseated.
+First, get some water to sip.
+Operative word: sip.
+You don’t want to chug it – so much water all at once could make you feel even more nauseated.
 If you’re hot, cool yourself down with ice or a cooling towel.